efpoff/python_samples/README.md

 Files in this collection include python notebooks and python scripts that have either been created from scratch or adapted from other programs.

-The color picker program was adapted from an example shared on https://data-flair.training/blogs/project-in-python-colour-detection/ and uses numpy, pandas and cv2
+The colors program was adapted from an example shared on https://data-flair.training/blogs/project-in-python-colour-detection/ and uses numpy, pandas and cv2

 Color names were accessed from here: https://github.com/codebrainz/color-names/blob/master/output/colors.csv